-With Apex Legends taking the Battle Royale market for quite a few days now, we will go through what the other popular titles are doing on their way.
-We are here to talk about Fortnite and PUBG.
-Both the titles are always coming up with something extra.
-So, let’s see what the developers have in their mind for the players.
+With Apex Legends taking the Battle Royale market for quite a few days now, we will highlight what the other popular titles are doing on their way.
+We are here to discuss Fortnite and PUBG, the two titles that are always coming up with something extra.
+Let’s see what the developers have in mind for the players.

 Two Factor Authentication Problem Solved

 Epic Games received several reports from users who could not get authentication emails on their Fortnite accounts.
 They went looking for a solution to the problem, as reported on their social media channels.